 Authorities representing several government agencies gathered Tuesday for a groundbreaking ceremony at the Isabella Dam, where construction continues on a series of projects to shore up weaknesses that pose risks to communities below the lake.

-Phase two of the construction will cost taxpayers $200 million and includes work to raise the dam 16 feet and plug up areas where water is leaking through.
+Phase II of the construction will cost taxpayers $200 million and includes work to raise the dam 16 feet and plug up areas where water is leaking through.
 The work will also increase the seismic preparedness of the auxiliary dam, which officials have learned sits atop an active earthquake fault.
 When the dam was first built in 1953 it was believed the fault was inactive.

 Eyewitness News was the first to sound the alarm about the safety concerns, obtaining an internal report in 2006 that said the dam was found to have an "unacceptably high probability of failure combined with a very high consequence of failure."